 - a.
 No investment is allowed in companies that derive any revenues from predatory lending activities; and/or companies that have significant ownership in entities excluded under this rule. - b.
-No investment is allowed in companies that derive any revenues from coal mining and/or coal power generation; and/or in companies that have a significant ownership in the entities excluded under this rule.
+No investment is allowed in companies that derive more than 5% of their revenues from coal mining and/or more than 10% of their revenues from coal power generation; and/or in companies that have a significant ownership in the entities excluded under this rule.
 No investment is allowed in debt or equity issued by the top global coal shareholders, bondholders, and lenders as defined in the Investment Manager's exclusion policies and procedures. - c.
-No investment is allowed in companies that derive any revenues from exploration-extraction of arctic oil and/or tar sands; and/or in companies that have a significant ownership in entities excluded under this rule. - d.
-No investment is allowed in companies that derive more than 40% of their revenues from the production of conventional Oil & Gas. - e.
+No investment is allowed in companies that derive more than 5% of revenues from exploration-extraction of arctic oil and/or more than 10% of revenues from exploration/extraction of tar sands; and/or in companies that have a significant ownership in entities excluded under this rule. - d.
 No investment is allowed in companies that derive any revenues from the manufacturing of controversial weapons; and/or in companies that have a significant ownership in entities excluded under this rule.
-No investment is allowed in debt or equity issued by the top global investors in nuclear weapons and cluster weapons as defined in the Investment Manager's exclusion policies and procedures. - f.
-No investment is allowed in companies found to be involved in very serious violations of human rights and/or labour rights under the UNGC. - (2) Exclusion policies: the Fund is subject to the Investment Manager's firm-level exclusion policy, including but not limited to the restrictions listed under (1).
-This policy results in ESG exclusion lists that are implemented in the Investment Manager's internal automated controls system, which include fully integrated pre- and post-trade controls to implement and safeguard the exclusion lists. - (3) UNGC screening: as noted above, in addition to exclusion policies, the Fund is also subject to a screening that evaluates the alignment of investee companies with the 10 Principles of the UNGC.
-An exclusion list of companies found in breach of the UN Global Compact is compiled by the Investment Manager, and investment in the companies on the list is not allowed.
+No investment is allowed in debt or equity issued by the top global investors in nuclear weapons and cluster weapons as defined in the Investment Manager's exclusion policies and procedures. - e.
+No investment is allowed in companies found to be involved in very serious violations of human rights and/or labour rights under the UNGC.